Help

 </head>

-We defined a function (tellerror) that simply alerts a message by itself.
-Now look at how it is hooked up to the onerror event- through the function's name, without the normal parentheses.
-You should follow this rule whenever hooking up a function to the onerror event (or any event defined in this manner).
 In the above example, the careless JavaScript programmer had forgotten to close the document.write() method with a closing parentheses.
 Click here to see what happens.
-As you can see, not only did the usual error box pop up, function tellerror was executed as well.
+As you can see, not only did the usual error box pop up (if you're using IE and depending on your browser settings), our custom alert message is shown as well.